JackXu0/multicore_project/Report.md

 >
 > - cache-misses: application makes a request to retrieve data from a cache, but that specific data is not currently in cache memory. -->

 We could use the statistics of events listed above to determine the type of bottleneck in the provided task.
-And also

 Perf also has a feature called **annotate** which allows our to observe the statistics mapped to compiled instructions or even source code.